-The tent is propped up by five poles, so set up is a little bit more complicated - though not by much - than other tents on this list.
-It’s not a tent for those in a rush.
-Most reviewers found the tent setup was a breeze, though.
+The tent is propped up by five poles, so set up is a little bit more complicated - though not by much - than others on this list.
+It’s not a suitable choice for those in a rush.
+Most reviewers found that the setup was a breeze, though.

-The aluminum poles are sturdy, and the tent is built to withstand plenty of wind.
+The aluminum poles are sturdy, and it is built to withstand plenty of wind.
 The walls are made of breathable fabric, and the floor is durable and waterproof.
-Reviewers felt the tent provided a quality build for its intended purpose.
+Reviewers felt that it provided a quality build for its intended purpose.

 It fits easily back into its carrying bag.
-The tent also has ventilated windows that can be shut or opened, depending on the exterior temperature and weather.
+The ventilated windows it features can be shut or opened, depending on the exterior temperature and weather.

 The Coleman brand tent is not the lightest available, but it’s a good option for those who can afford to carry a bit more weight as they travel to their campsite.
 It’s also a good option for backpackers on a budget who cannot afford a high tech, lightweight, compact tent.
 This one will do the job in a pinch.